tarantool/tarantool-internals/source/qsync.rst

 are complete and receive ACKs from a quorum.

-Note though if the transaction is asynchronous but the limbo queue is not empty it means that there are some previous uncommitted synchronous transactions on the fly, and this asynchronous transaction should wait for previous synchronous transactions to complete first, thus we mark such transaction as ``TXN_WAIT_SYNC``.
+Note though if the transaction is asynchronous but the limbo queue is not empty means that there are some previous uncommitted synchronous transactions on the fly, and this asynchronous transaction should wait for previous synchronous transactions to complete first, thus we mark such transaction as ``TXN_WAIT_SYNC``.

-Then we add the transaction to the limbo
+Then we add the transaction to the limbo:

 .. code-block:: c